techidaily/site-youtube-video-recordings/source/_posts/guide-on-how-to-legally-get-your-hands-on-twitch-clip-downloads-without-paying.md

 ![Set Twitch Store Past Broadcasts](https://www.5kplayer.com/youtube-download/img/set-twitch-store-past-broadcasts.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/BmegThMdrJE?si=rILo1FJb9DgnPljV" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 **Step 2\.
 Download your videos:** Also from the drop-down menu of your account, choose "Video Producer" (formerly "Video Manager").
 Then, you will access to a page listing all of your saved videos of past broadcasts.
 Under each video thumbnail, you can select Download to save the video.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/LaWcXdTn5SE?si=QbxEkX-4a17J5RVs" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### How to Download Twitch Videos from Others?